Qamalia/ASP.NET-Core-Web-API-using-SQL-Server/README.md

         }
 ```

 Now, design UI that can link between controller and model using JSON.
+Click this [link]() to see how this project work